Matilda of Tuscany: Disputes with Henry IV

 Henry IV crossed the Alps in the spring of 1081.
 He gave up his previous reluctance toward his cousin Matilda and honored the city of Lucca for their transfer to the royal side.
 On 23 June 1081, the king issued the citizens of Lucca a comprehensive privilege in the army camp outside Rome.
 By granting special urban rights, the king intended to weaken Matilda's rule.
-In July 1081 at a synod in Lucca, Henry IV—on account of her 1079 donation to the Church—imposed Imperial ban upon Matilda and all her domains were forfeit, although this was not enough to eliminate her as a source of trouble, for she retained substantial allodial holdings.
+In July 1081 at a synod in Lucca, Henry IV—on account of her 1079 donation to the Church—imposed an Imperial ban upon Matilda, and all her domains were forfeit, although this was not enough to eliminate her as a source of trouble, for she retained substantial allodial holdings.
 The consequences for Matilda, however, were relatively minor in Italy, but she suffered losses in her far-away Lorraine possessions.
 On 1 June 1085, Henry IV gave Matilda's domains Stenay and Mosay to Bishop Dietrich of Verdun.

 Matilda remained Pope Gregory VII's chief intermediary for communication with northern Europe even as he lost control of Rome and was holed up in the Castel Sant'Angelo.
 After Henry IV obtained possession of the pope's seal, Matilda wrote to supporters in Germany only to trust papal messages that came through her.

 A guerrilla war developed that Matilda waged from her castles in the Apennines.
-In 1082 she was apparently insolvent.
+In 1082, she was apparently insolvent.
 Therefore, she could no longer bind her vassals to her with generous gifts or fiefs.
 But even in dire straits, she did not let up in her zeal for the reform papacy.
 Although also a supporter of church reform, her mother had distanced herself from Gregory VII's revolutionary goals where these endangered the foundations of her rule structures.
 In this setting, mother and daughter differed significantly from one another.
 Matilda had the church treasure of the Apollonius monastery built near Canossa Castle melted down; precious metal vessels and other treasures from Nonantola Abbey also were melted down.
 She even sold her Allod city of Donceel to the Abbey of Saint-Jacques in Liège.
 All the proceeds were made available to the pope.
 The royal side of the dispute then accused her of plundering churches and monasteries.
 Pisa and Lucca sided with Henry IV.
 As a result, Matilda lost two of her most important pillars of power in Tuscany.
 She had to stand by and watch as anti-Gregorian bishops were installed in several places.